microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/intune_deviceconfig_devicecompliancescheduledactionforrule_create.md

+---
+title: "Create deviceComplianceScheduledActionForRule"
+description: "Create a new deviceComplianceScheduledActionForRule object."
+---

-﻿# Create deviceComplianceScheduledActionForRule
+# Create deviceComplianceScheduledActionForRule

 > **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

-Create a new [deviceComplianceScheduledActionForRule](../resources/intune_deviceconfig_devicecompliancescheduledactionforrule.md) object.
+Create a new [deviceComplianceScheduledActionForRule](../resources/intune-deviceconfig-devicecompliancescheduledactionforrule.md) object.
 ## Prerequisites
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type|Permissions (from most to least privileged)|
 |:---|:---|